 When you get a new iPhone, it’s important to make sure the data from your old iPhone transfers properly.
 Even if you’re looking to start fresh with an entirely new account, there are likely a few contacts you’d like to port over.
 Friends, family, and other close acquaintances should be at the top of your list.

 For those booting a new phone from an iCloud backup, contacts should migrate without a problem.
-That said, there are times even that fails to migrate all of your contacts, so you should know how to do it yourself.
+But that’s not always the case.
+Sometimes, contact transfer fails or you might need to use alternative ways to migrate data.

 We’ll show you how to transfer contacts from iPhone to iPhone, export contacts from iPhone and transfer contacts to new iPhone, and the apps that can help you tidy up your digital life with ease.